odino/odino.github.com/source/_posts/2012-05-12-dos-and-donts-of-a-teamleader.markdown

 ---
 layout: post
-title: "The month of the lead developer"
+title: "The advent of the lead developer"
-date: 2012-05-12 02:21
+date: 2012-05-15 02:21
 comments: true
-categories:
+categories: [teams]
 published: false
 ---

+Sometimes you slowly see that month after month your job is changing, and after 5 years you can't even remember about the freshman who was writing his first "Hello World!" with whatever programing language.

 <!-- more -->

-prelude

-lead developer vs team leader, my background, 1 post per ogni voce
+## Prelude

+It's not a secret that I actually stopped coding for most of my time: in my previous experience at DNSEE things werent that different from here at Rocket except that with the software stack that we have it's nearly impossible to dedicate 8 hours to coding.

+This is leading me to a radical change: although I'm actually doing the team leader since 2 years now I feel that **the time dedicated to coding is really gone** - I mean, when the majority of your time is spent on an IDE.

+In DNSEE we didn't do actual *code reviews*, we didn't had a *product* and the account/PM always had the final word on
+- almost - everything: it was the world of web agencies, where pixels matter.

+{% img right /images/odino.young.jpg %}

+Now that things are different - pretty different, not completely - and there are many aspects really depending on IT,being a lead developers means renouncing to lot of coding - which is actually fine in such this kind of context.

+So after 5, almost 6, years working in this industry I thought that this was really the right time to share some pills of my daily job, leading a team of developers.

+As I like to state:

 {% blockquote %}
-  Leaders let other leaders emerge
+  [Great] leaders let other leaders emerge
 {% endblockquote %}

 ## 1. Find your buddy, grow with him

-It may sound quite , but having someone which is facing your same problems and situations is maybe the best
+It may sound quite obvious, but having someone which is facing your same problems and situations is maybe the best

 ## 2. Call back